Prioritise

 12 minutes to Leeds

-Bradford remains disconnected from the TransPennine Route Corridor and onward to Manchester, significantly constraining the realisation of the growth potential of Britain’s youngest city.
+Bradford remains disconnected from the fast transpennine route corridor and direct links to Manchester — a gap that continues to hold back the full realisation of the growth potential in one of Britain’s youngest cities.

-Unlocking the opportunity in Bradford through major infrastructure improvements, regeneration and opportunities such as UK City of Culture 2025 is key to driving growth in West Yorkshire.
+Unlocking this opportunity through major infrastructure investment, regeneration, and milestones like UK City of Culture 2025 will be crucial in driving inclusive, long-term growth across West Yorkshire.

 Boost connectivity